 Just as your credit score is affected by the primary cardholder’s positive history, it’s also affected by any negative activity.
 For instance, if the primary account holder fails to make a payment, maxes out their credit limit, or otherwise engages in negative behavior, the authorized user’s credit score will also be affected.

 While it will most likely hurt them more than you, it still damages your credit rating.
 So if you’re trying to build or rebuild credit, you could potentially end up doing more harm than good.

 Similarly, your actions in using the credit card also impact the account holder.
-If you charge a bunch of stuff to your credit card, they are ultimately the ones responsible for paying the balance.
+If you charge a bunch of stuff to your credit card, they are ultimately the ones legally responsible for paying the balance.

 You may not even be aware of the balance or the impact of your credit card spending spree because the statement goes to the primary account holder rather than you as the authorized user.

 Adding an Authorized User to a Credit Card Account

 Each credit card issuer has a different process for adding and removing authorized users to a credit card account.
 For example, some credit card issuers require you to call them, while others allow you to add an authorized user online.
 However, credit card companies generally allow anyone to become an authorized user as long as the primary account holder approves it and submits a request.

 Be careful who you allow to add you to their account.
 What the primary cardholder does, impacts your credit, and it could also strain your relationship.
 You want to know for sure that they make their payments on time, and they’re responsible enough not to do anything that causes damage to their credit score or your own.